Siemens Gamesa and Vestas Neck and Neck as Wind Turbine Sales Dip in Q2

 Despite the 45 percent year-over-year decline, Q2 2020 wind turbine order intake still represented a solid haul and exceeded Q2 order intake for 2016, 2017 and 2018.

-A wave of offshore demand in the second quarter of this year, coming from countries such as the UK, the Netherlands and France, helped to lift overall turbine order capacity despite a drop in the U.S. and China.
+A wave of offshore demand in the second quarter of this year, coming from countries such as the U.K., the Netherlands and France, helped to lift overall turbine order capacity despite a drop in the U.S. and China.

-Global offshore order intake captured 38 percent — or 6.5 gigawatts — of all Q2 orders, which is an increase of 40 percent year-over-year.
+Global offshore order intake accounted for 38 percent — or 6.5 gigawatts — of all Q2 orders, an increase of 40 percent year-over-year.

 Wood Mackenzie's Q3 2020 Global Wind Turbine Order Analysis report presents an analysis of global and regional wind turbine order activity in the second quarter and first half of 2020.